leevayy/tic-tac-flip-the-board/README.md

 # known bugs:

 1. can't win from shuffling
+2. doesn't handle draw from running out of space